-MMW California Seminar is an experiential program embedded within the Making of the Modern World program, combining MMW15/122 and an onsite experience in the mountains of California.
-A specially-designed remote MMW course is combined with a two-week onsite experience in the the San Jacinto and Sierra Nevada mountain ranges in July .
+The MMW California Seminar is an experiential program within the Making of the Modern World (MMW) Program at Eleanor Roosevelt College, UC San Diego.
+The program combines a special MMW course during the academic year (fulfilling MMW15 or MMW122 requirements) with a two-week on-site experience during the summer in California’s San Jacinto and Sierra Nevada mountain ranges.
+The program includes engagement with Native American and historically marginalized communities, as well as fieldwork in and around California’s national and state parks and other natural settings.
+Through immersive experiences, the MMW California Seminar fosters a deeper understanding of the relationship between human and environmental landscapes and their interconnection.
 This program is offered in a partnership between the Making of the Modern World Program at Eleanor Roosevelt College and UCSD’s Outback Adventures.

 APPLICATION: MMW CA Seminar Mountain application .